Man United bid £30m for Jude Bellingham

 Reports then broke that the Red Devils had lodged a £12.5 million bid for the youngster, with Birmingham reportedly slapping a prohibitive £25 million price tag on him.

-But now it would seem the stakes are even higher, if The Sun and Sky Sports are to be believed.
+But now it would seem the stakes are even higher, if The S*n and Sky Sports are to be believed.

 In fairness, neither source has attempted to break down the figure into cash plus bonuses.
 In the case of a 16-year-old, the add-ons element of a bid could be significant as there would be many years for the player to meet the bonus objectives.